-Our conversations with USACE, both in-person and on the phone in August 2018 and May 2019, respectively, led to your submission on June 27, 2019, of a BA assessing the effects of 10 years of maintenance dredging of the Kennebec River FNP (2019-2029).
-On July 16, 2019, we sent you a letter stating that all information required to initiate formal section 7 consultation was included in your June 27, 2019 letter and BA, or is otherwise accessible for our consideration and reference; therefore, the date of the June 27, 2019 correspondence will serve as the commencement of the formal consultation process.
-The ESA and the section 7 regulations (50 CFR§402.14) require that formal consultation be concluded within 90 calendar days of initiation (September 25, 2019), and that a biological opinion be completed within 45 days after the conclusion of formal consultation (November 9, 2019), unless we mutually agree on an extension.
+In 2019, BIW applied to renew their 10-year permit (USACE File No. NAE-2019-01461).
+A public notice to renew the permit was issued on August 6, 2019.
+We sent you an email on August 7, 2019 as a reminder that reinitiation of the 2012 Opinion would be required to address the new 10-year dredging authorization.
+On November 21, 2019, you sent us a Biological Assessment (BA) and a request for reinitiation of formal consultation (dated November 20, 2019).
+On December 2, 2020, we requested additional information that was necessary prior to initiation of consultation.
+USACE provided us with a revised BA on January 23, 2020.
+On February 23, 2020, we sent you a letter stating that all information required to initiate formal section 7 consultation was included in your January 23, 2020 letter and BA, or is otherwise accessible for our consideration and reference; therefore, the date of the January 23, 2020 correspondence will serve as the commencement of the formal consultation process.
+The ESA and the section 7 regulations (50 CFR§402.14) require that formal consultation be concluded within 90 calendar days of initiation (April 22, 2020), and that a biological opinion be completed within 45 days after the conclusion of formal consultation (June 5, 2020), unless we mutually agree on an extension.